11 plus — The Blog | The Exam Coach

 2. Vocabulary knowledge

-By developing all of these skills, students can approach the 11+ verbal reasoning test with confidence and increase their chances of success.
+By developing all of these skills, students can approach an 11+ persuasive writing question with confidence and increase their chances of success.
 Not sure how to improve your child’s skills in these areas?
 Read on…

 How Can You Prepare Your Child?

-Preparing for an 11+ verbal reasoning exam can be a challenge for both you and your child.
-Parents can play a crucial role in supporting their child's education and helping them develop the skills they need to succeed, but sometimes it’s difficult to know where to start…
+Preparing for an 11+ persuasive writing exam can be a challenge for both you and your child.
+Parents can play a crucial role in supporting their child's education and helping them develop the skills they need to succeed, but sometimes it’s difficult to know where to begin…

-Firstly, parents should encourage their child to use as many practice papers as they can to develop their verbal reasoning skills.
-Practice papers can help students familiarize themselves with the format and style of the exam, as well as the many possible question types.
+Firstly, parents should encourage their child to use as many practice papers as they can to develop their skills.
+Practice papers can help students familiarize themselves with the format and style of a writing exam, as well as giving them an idea of what to expect.
 Practice papers give students experience working through exam style questions, meaning they won’t be surprised by anything on exam day.

-Parents can also help their child develop their reasoning skills by encouraging them to read.
-Reading widely and regularly exposes children to a variety of words and scenarios, helping them build their vocabulary and critical thinking skills.
-Parents can support their child's reading by providing them with a range of age-appropriate books, magazines, and newspapers, and encouraging them to read for pleasure as well as education.
+Parents can also help their child develop their persuasive writing skills by encouraging them to read.
+Reading widely and regularly exposes children to a variety of texts and genres and helps them build their creativity, vocabulary, and critical thinking skills.
+Parents can support their child's reading by providing them with a range of age-appropriate books, magazines, and newspapers, and encouraging them to read for pleasure and information.
 Make sure your child is reading daily in order to develop these skills.
+Non-fiction texts are particularly useful for building knowledge of persuasive/informative writing.

 Finally, parents can help their child expand their vocabulary by exposing them to a range of words in daily life.
 Try to encourage your child to be inquisitive (meaning having or showing an interest in learning things) and to always ask you or other adults if they ever use words your child does not understand.
 Hearing and learning new words will allow your child to eventually use them in their speech and writing.

-Playing word games, using flashcards, and creative a vocabulary list/book can all be effective strategies for developing a child’s vocabulary.
-By creating a language-rich environment at home, parents can help their child develop the linguistic skills they need to succeed in an 11+ verbal reasoning exam and beyond.
+Playing word games, using flashcards, and creating a vocabulary list/book can all be effective strategies for developing a child’s vocabulary.
+By creating a language-rich environment at home, parents can help their child develop the linguistic skills they need to succeed in an 11+ writing exam and beyond.

 How Can We Prepare Your Child?